 What is my tree’s expected growth rate?

-Planning your landscape for a tree is a medium to long term play.
+Planning your landscape for a tree is a medium to long-term play.
 Factoring in growth rate is important if you have other goals in mind.
-To start, slow growing species typically live longer than those with faster grow rates.
+To start, slow growing species typically live longer than those with faster growth rates.
 If you know an older tree is dying and needs to be taken down safely in the next 5 years, you don’t want to plant a fast-growing tree next to it, making removal of the dying tree harder.
 Maybe you’re simply wondering if you’ll be able to enjoy a tree at its maturity in your lifetime.
 All are valid factors that should be considered when selecting a tree.

 What does my tree drop and when?
 Fruit?
 Seedlings?

 A more obvious factor, but make sure if you’re placing a tree that likes to drop a lot of seedlings or berries close to the sidewalk or road that you’re ready to tidy up when that point in the season rolls around.
-While a flowering tree may look pretty from your front window, make sure the rotting berries its dropping on the sidewalk aren’t a nuisance for those walking by.
+While a flowering tree may look pretty from your front window, make sure the rotting berries it’s dropping on the sidewalk aren’t a nuisance for those walking by.